-Repainting an old laminate furniture will allow you to give it a facelift.
-Painting laminate furniture may seem difficult, but overall the process is the same as for a piece of wood furniture.
+Repainting old laminate furniture will give it a facelift.
+Painting laminate furniture may seem difficult, but overall the process is the same as for wood furniture.

 1. Disassemble your furniture.

-Remove drawers, doors or other components that can be removed, you will get a better result if you disassemble moving parts before repainting.
-It will be easier to avoid casting and reach the corners where each piece fits.
+Remove drawers, doors or any other component that can be removed, you will get a better result if you disassemble the moving parts before repainting it.
+This will make it easier to avoid drips and reach the corners where each piece fits.

-The paint adheres better on slightly rough surfaces.
+The paint adheres best to slightly rough surfaces.
 It is also easier to paint a matte, non-slippery surface.
-The scotch-brite matte the support without leaving scratch visible once repeinds.
+The matt scotch-brite the support without leaving visible scratches once repainted.

-Be sure to sand evenly before avoiding any differences in appearance once the piece of furniture is finished.
+Be sure to sand evenly before avoiding differences in appearance after the furniture is finished.

 The primer will significantly improve the adhesion of the paint.
-This is even more important on synthetic substrates such as laminate.
+This is all the more important on synthetic substrates such as laminate.

-Let this layer of paint dry properly.
-Some laminate furniture does not support the extra moisture well.
-If you follow too quickly with the finishing layers your furniture may curl.
+Let this coat of paint dry properly.
+Some laminate furniture does not handle excess moisture well.
+If you follow too quickly with the topcoats your furniture may warp.

 - Protect your workplace with plastic or cardboard on the floor.

-- Any casting that has had time to dry can be scraped with a knife and then painted again.
+- Any pour that has had time to dry can be scraped off with a knife and then painted again.

-- Be delicate with your furniture the first days.
-All paintings take a few days to reach their final hardness.
+- Be gentle with your furniture the first few days.
+All paints take a few days to reach their final hardness.

-- Respect the drying times.
-The quality of finish will be better
+- Observe the drying times.
+The quality of finish will be even better

-- If you have small dust or defect between the layers give a little bit of fine sandpaper or scotch-brite.
+- If you have small dust or blemishes between coats, apply a little sandpaper or scotch-brite.

 - Work with water-based products!
-The current product quality no longer requires the use of solvents for this type of work.
+The current quality of products no longer requires the use of solvent products for this type of work.